ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 # Alex Triton for CSE SPIS 2018
 print('Hello, World!')
 ```
 You are encouraged to write this comment, because it helps someone looking at your code know that *you* wrote it.
 But, comments do not affect the functionality of the program.
 In general, in computer programming, a *comment* is something that is intended only for human readers of the code, and is otherwise "ignored by the system".
-Nearly every programming language has some way to express comments, though the exact rules for formatting of comments--that is, the *syntax* of comments--differs from one language to another.
+Nearly every programming language has some way to express comments, though the exact rules for formatting of comments -- that is, the *syntax* of comments -- differs from one language to another.

 In Python, a `#` starts a comment.
 Everything from the `#` to the end of that line is part of the comment.